pytransitions/transitions/README.md

 assert m.is_C()   # now timeout should have been processed
 ```

 You should consider passing `queued=True` to the `TimeoutMachine` constructor.
-This will make sure that events are processed sequentially and avoid asynchronous [racing conditions](https://github.com/pytransitions/transitions/issues/459) that may appear when timeout and event happen in close proximity.
+This will make sure that events are processed sequentially and avoid asynchronous [racing conditions](https://github.com/pytransitions/transitions/issues/459) that may appear when timeout and event happen in proximity.

 #### <a name="django-support"></a> Using transitions together with Django